openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

 Each of these flags is preceded by either a "+" for a flag that must be set, or a "-" for a flag that must be unset.
 Multiple flags can also be specified e.g. ct_state=+trk+new.
-We will see the usage of some these flags below.
+We will see the usage of some of these flags below.
 For a detailed description, please see the OVS fields documentation at: http://openvswitch.org/support/dist-docs/ovs-fields.7.txt